-Eleven select jurors ("The Grand Jury") convene around the Polaris Gala to vote for the winner.
+Eleven select jurors ("The Grand Jury") convene the night of the Gala to vote for the winner.
 The Grand Jury voting procedure consists of ranking the Short List in a series of three ranked ballots.
 The results of the final ballot determine the winner of the Polaris Music Prize.
 A tie-breaking vote will be held if there is a tie after three ballots.